Ivana505/catoverse-blog/README.md

 As a user I would like to:

-- Be able register and create account.
+- Be able register and create an account.
 - Be able to comment blog posts.
 - Be able to delete my posts.
 - Be able to like posts.